gzmatte/Dual-Boot/README.md

 -----

-You can set the default primary OS automatically with this;
+You can set the default OS automatically with this;

 - Create this **[.bat](https://github.com/gzmatte/Dual-Boot/releases/download/1/start-bcd.bat)**;
 ```